google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 scikit-learn and TensorFlow.
 These models have all be "classic" models, but that is about to change.

-In this unit we are going to build a regression model using a deep neural network.
+In this unit, we are going to build a regression model using a deep neural network.
 The model will take feature data, pass it through hidden neural network layers, and output a continuous value.
 -->